lineality/Online_Voting_Using_One_Time_Pads/README.md

 16. A bad-agent will attempt to re-purpose the voting system for their own uses.

-17. A bad-agent will attempt to disrupt access to the voting tools and processes, from enrollment to voting to results reporting and verification
+17. A bad-agent will attempt to disrupt access to the voting tools and processes, from enrollment to voting to results reporting and verification.

 18. A bad-agent will attempt to disrupt the network.